 The best ice chests and coolers for camping will keep your ice cold and food fresh.
 Whether you're going camping for a night or a few weeks, you'll need ice chests and/or coolers to adequately store foods and keep drinks cold.
 Depending on your lifestyles, eating habits, and personal preferences, there are a variety of ice chests that will meet your needs.

-When my wife and I take extended camping trips we pack up our 150-quart Coleman marine cooler.
-This ice chest has a deep condiment compartment, dual insulated lids, two panel inserts to create separate areas inside, and a drain plug with a hose fitting.
+For extended camping trips, you may want to pack up a 150-quart cooler.
+An ice chest with a deep condiment compartment, dual insulated lids, two panel inserts to create separate areas inside, and a drain plug with a hose fitting works excellently.